5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 0
 ~~~

 Note that the function `Run` prints its findings to the session but also returns a result.
-That's a two-item vector:
+That’s a two-item vector:

-1. Is a return code. `0` means "okay".
+1. Is a return code. `0` means OK.
-2. Is a vector of vectors that is identical with what's printed to the session.
+2. Is a vector of vectors, identical to what’s printed to the session.

 ### Cleaning up

-Although we have been careful and made sure that every single test case cleans up after itself (in particular those that failed), we have not removed the directory `∆Path` points to.
+Although we have been careful and made sure that every single test case cleans up after itself (in particular those that failed), we have not removed the directory that `∆Path` points to.
 We add some code to the `Cleanup` function in order to achieve that:

 ~~~
 :Namespace Tests